Effective September 11, 2017

 Consequences of Violation of AUP

-Adar may charge you its hourly rate for AUP breach recovery (currently $250.00), plus the cost of equipment and material needed to: (i) investigate or otherwise respond to any suspected violation of this AUP, (ii) remedy any harm caused to Adar or any of its customers by the violation of this AUP, (iii) respond to complaints, including complaints under the Digital Millennium Copyright Act, (iv) respond to subpoenas and other third party requests for information as described in the Master Services Agreement, and (v) have Adar’s Internet Protocol numbers removed from any abuse database.
+Nerdio may charge you its hourly rate for AUP breach recovery (currently $250.00), plus the cost of equipment and material needed to: (i) investigate or otherwise respond to any suspected violation of this AUP, (ii) remedy any harm caused to Nerdio or any of its customers by the violation of this AUP, (iii) respond to complaints, including complaints under the Digital Millennium Copyright Act, (iv) respond to subpoenas and other third party requests for information as described in the Master Services Agreement, and (v) have Nerdio’s Internet Protocol numbers removed from any abuse database.

 Ah, all done.
 Now, let’s play nice.